hayeseoin/al2023-on-hyper-v/vagrant-box/README.md

-# Create a Vagant Box of Amazon Linux 2023
+# Create a Vagrant Box of Amazon Linux 2023

 These steps create a Vagrantbox for Hyper-V of Amazon Linux 2023.
 This repo includes a ready made seed.iso file cloud-init.
 The Hyper-V image can be downloaded here https://cdn.amazonlinux.com/al2023/os-images/latest/